Yaremadzulynsky/MTE380_SR/README.md

 ---

 ## 6. Deadlines & Work Quality

-- Missed deadlines without prior notice:
+Deadlines exist to protect integration timelines and prevent last-minute failures.

+- If a member anticipates missing a deadline, they must notify the Integration Leads **before** the deadline and provide a valid reason.
+No penalty applies if the reason is accepted.
+- If a member misses a deadline **without prior notice or without a reason accepted by the Integration Leads**, the following consequences apply:
-  - Must be completed within 24 hours,
+  - The task must be completed within 24 hours, AND
-  - Trigger one additional assigned task.
-- Repeated offenses:
-  - Second: formal warning,
+  - The member will be assigned **an additional documentation/report task** that is considered undesirable or tedious (e.g., formatting, figures, citations, appendix cleanup, data tables, testing logs, etc.).
+- Repeat offenses escalate as follows:
+  - **Second occurrence:** Formal warning and loss of priority in task selection.
-  - Third: instructor notification and grading adjustment.
+  - **Third occurrence:** Instructor notification and potential peer-evaluation penalties.
-- All work must be complete, functional, and integration-ready.
-Low-effort work counts as a missed deadline.
+- All work must be complete, functional, and integration-ready at the time of submission.
+  Submitting low-effort, incomplete, or non-functional work is treated as a missed deadline.

 **Initials:** _______

 ---